Modified Risk Tobacco Products

 - CTP Ombudsman

-- 2. FDA is making these applications available for public comment in accordance with applicable laws.
-FDA will post the application materials, including current and future amendments, to the respective application-specific webpages as the materials are redacted.
+- FDA will post the application materials, including current and future amendments, to the respective application-specific webpages after the materials are redacted.